Hire a Dedicated Java Development Team

 Frequently Asked Questions

 A nearshore squad working full-time on your Java product: Spring Boot services, Jakarta EE modules, batch jobs, and integration layers.
 It includes a tech lead, backend engineers, and QA with shared ceremonies.
-It is not single-seat staff augmentation or a fixed-scope project quote from day one.
+It is a managed unit with delivery contact, not single-seat staff augmentation or a fixed-scope project quote from day one.

 A product squad of four to eight people with tech lead, QA, and delivery contact typically runs USD 24,000 to 52,000 per month all-in from Argentina, aligned with our published nearshore dedicated-team bands.
 A smaller starter pod of two to three engineers plus part-time tech lead sits below that range.
 Price moves with seniority, regulated-domain controls, and on-call expectations.